onthebusiness/harelang.org/content/blog/2022-11-04-Making-Hare-debuggable.md

 ## Closing thoughts

-Hare as a language provides many features which reduces the risk of bugs occuring in the first place, such as bounds-tested arrays, mandatory error handling, and so on.
+Hare as a language provides many features which reduce the risk of bugs occuring in the first place, such as bounds-tested arrays, mandatory error handling, and so on.
 Some problems, like buffer overflows, are very rare in Hare.
 Others are easier to overlook, like use-after-free bugs.
 In any case, it's